 Effective copy for supplements attracts new buyers and maximizes the profitability of existing customers.

 What to Include in Your Copy

 Writing copy for your diet or nutritional product deserves your best thinking.
+Find a balance between scientific facts and emotional copy.
 Consider including each of these components and understand the objectives they serve: